ambershark-mike/gdevilspie/README.md

-# Getting gdevilspie Running in Arch
+# Getting gdevilspie Running in Arch Linux

 This fork fixes the issues with python2 so it will run on Arch and more modern linux/python.